• Skip to primary navigation

 I was first introduced to golden and delicious crab cakes in my early twenties while doing what so many other twenty-somethings do: waiting tables.

-Customers absolutely loved them, and they were one of the most popular appetizer items on the menu of the restaurant I worked at, and for good reason.
+Customers absolutely loved them, and they were one of the most popular appetizer items on the menu at the restaurant I worked at, and for good reason...

-And because they were served with a couple of lemon wedges and a creamy sauce on the side, each bite had a burst of savory bright flavor.
+And because they were served with a couple of lemon wedges and a creamy sauce on the side, each bite of these crab cakes had a burst of savory, bright flavor.

-They were so elegant and irresistible, and something I longed to be able to learn how to prepare at home!
+They were so elegant and irresistible, and something I longed to be able to learn to prepare at home, which I ultimately did.

-This crab cake recipe is one that I came up with many years ago, and is pretty classic in that it doesn't have a lot of “fillers”, only a sprinkle of fresh chives and parsley.
+This crab cakes recipe is pretty classic in that it doesn't have a lot of filler ingredients, only a sprinkle of fresh chives and parsley, along with some simple seasonings that compliment the flavor of the crab meat.

-And while a traditional crab cake recipe typically calls for saltine cracker crumbs, I actually prefer to use panko breadcrumbs, as these are a bit lighter, in my opinion.
+And while a traditional crab cakes recipe typically calls for saltine cracker crumbs, I actually prefer to use panko breadcrumbs, as these are a bit lighter and more delicate.

-These crab cakes are flavorful and delicate on their own, perhaps with a little squeeze of lemon.
-But if you'd like a simple and delicious sauce to serve alongside, then I've got you covered with a creamy, tangy, and mildly spicy chive mayo sauce for your dipping pleasure as well!
+While these crab cakes are a delectable treat on their own, perhaps with a little squeeze of lemon, they're over-the-top scrumptious with my creamy, tangy, and mildly spicy chive mayo sauce to dip into...

 I personally really enjoy a creamy, citrusy sauce, one that has a good amount of lemon.
-And fresh herbs are something that I love to use a lot, especially in sauce making, so I always add in some of those.
+And since fresh chives have a terrific, savory little “bite”, I always add in some of those.

 I even appreciate a little kick of spice in my sauce, so I like to add a pinch of two of cayenne pepper!